libgeos/geos/web/content/usage/faq/index.md

 using a transformation library such as [PROJ](https://proj.org/).
 The desired geometric operations can be computed in planar space, and reprojected back to geodetic.

-### Does GEOS support coordinates with measures (M)?

-No, the GEOS coordinate model only supports X,Y and Z ordinates.
-We hope to add support for M, and also a more efficient XY coordinate storage representation.

 ## Robustness

 ### Why does `GEOSIntersects(GEOSIntersection(A, B), A) == false`?